KarlWasson/Dark-Portfolio-Template-11ty-Personal-Site/posts/freddy.md

 The story highlights Naked & Famous's passion for weird and wild denim – from its Matrix crossovers to its scratch-and-sniff jeans.

-As readers progress *A Nightmare on Elm Street* trivia is interlaced with feature highlights that appeal to Naked & Famous's target audience.
+As readers progress, *A Nightmare on Elm Street* trivia is interlaced with feature highlights that appeal to Naked & Famous's target audience.